Italian Pasta Brands: 25 Quality Picks for Pasta Lovers

 Delverde (one of the best Italian pasta brands)

-The secret ingredient is the water used, which comes from the nearby Verde River and is untreated, containing low mineral content, ideal for producing top-notch pasta.
+The secret ingredient is the water used, which comes from the nearby Verde River.
+It is untreated and low in mineral content, ideal for producing top-notch pasta.
 The recently updated, elegant label includes information in multiple languages.

 11. Pastificio Gentile: Artisan Craftsmanship